 2. Whenever you can add a detail to it, write that detail down

 Seriously.
 Just scribble out the old one and write the addition, or use an arrow to insert a key phrase.
 Keep adding more and more detail to the dream as you think of it.
 Here, I’ll also play along.

 I’d like to write a positive book on personal finances, not necessarily a book about strict advice (since I’m not an expert on it), but on the traps that young people face with money today and how a modern twentysomething can escape a desperate situation.
 I’d like to pitch this idea to a major publishing house, get a big bite on it, and get an advance to actually write the book.

 This is actually a dream sketch I had a while back – I’ve kept detailing it from there and the dream plan currently fills up about four pages.

-Key things to consider include the time commitments involved, how you will pay for this commitment, the specifics of the exact thing you want to achieve, and so on.
+Key things such as time commitments, how much these commitments will cost you, and the specifics of the exact thing you want to achieve.

 When the dream starts to get quite detailed, enough so that it begins to actually step out of the clouds of nebulousness and become something tangible that you can actually understand, think of the first step you can take to make that dream happen.
 Again, I’ll play along: